-Get to know all the music creators and industry pros participating in this year's ASCAP Experience.
+Get to know all the music creators and industry pros who participated in the 2022 ASCAP Experience.

 Amy Wadge is one of the UK’s most prolific contemporary songwriters.

 She has accumulated numerous cuts and has co-written both for and with established and emerging artists alike, amongst them: Camila Cabello, Alicia Keys, Kacey Musgraves, John Legend, Joshua Bassett, Noah Cyrus, Diana Ross, Tom Grennan, Anthony Ramos, Kylie Minogue, Lady A, Keith Urban, James Blunt, Mae Muller, Christina Perri, Mahalia, Griff and Shakira.